 Nottingham-based folk duo Sheepish Grin accompanying the reading from Feast of Fools at the Bluebell Inn, Helpston, April 2017

-Some of Stuart’s recent reviews for London Grip can be found at London Grip
+Some of Stuart’s recent reviews for London Grip can be found at this link: London Grip